aerospike/aerospike-client-nodejs/doc/index.rst

 ..
-Aerospike Nodejs Documentation documentation master file, created by sphinx-quickstart on Fri Nov 15 16:45:46 2013.
+Aerospike Node.js Documentation documentation master file, created by sphinx-quickstart on Fri Nov 15 16:45:46 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Aerospike Nodejs documentation!
+Welcome to Aerospike Node.js documentation!
 ==========================================================

 Contents:

-    * Aerospike DataStructures
+    * Aerospike Data Structures
-        This file contains all the data structures used in Aerospike Nodejs Client API
+        This file contains all the data structures used in Aerospike Node.js Client API
     * Aerospike Operations
-        This file contains all the operations available in the Aerospike Nodejs Client API.
+        This file contains all the operations available in the Aerospike Node.js Client API.

 .. toctree::

     objects.rst
-        This file contains all the data structures used in Aerospike Nodejs Client API
+        This file contains all the data structures used in Aerospike Node.js Client API

     operations.rst
-        This file contains all the operations available in the Aerospike Nodejs Client API.
+        This file contains all the operations available in the Aerospike Node.js Client API.

 Indices and tables
 ==================